Updated: Jul 7

-I grew up in Worcester, MA. and left for art school in NYC in 1982 (Dropped out in 1983).
-After spending 20+ years working in the New York design world I moved to Provincetown, MA. in 2010.
+I grew up in Worcester, MA.
+I left for art school in New York City in 1982.
+Dropped out in 1983.
+After spending 20+ years working in the New York design world, I moved to Provincetown, MA. in 2010.
 Tim-Scapes opened in 2012.

 As a kid I was always very visual and drew pictures all the time.
-I painted a huge "super graphic" of arrows in my bedroom so it looked like a 1970’s airport.
-My first "design" job was in 1987 in New York working as a studio assistant for $5.00 an hour.
+I painted a huge "super graphic" of arrows in my bedroom so that it looked like a 1970’s airport.
+My first "design" job was in New York 1987 working as a studio assistant for $5 an hour.
 I eventually put together a portfolio and got a job as a junior designer at a little boutique agency.
-I moved on to other positions and finally ended up as a senior vice president, creative director for a big cosmetics company.
-Mercifully I was fired, I knew I didn’t want another design job so I went to massage school.
-My friend Larry asked me if I wanted to work at his Provincetown massage studio for the summer of 2010.
-I did and never left.
+I moved on to other positions and finally ended up as a senior vice president and creative director for a big cosmetics company.